 What if a car gets damaged?

-Apart from the monetary aspect, if a car suffers damage during a sprint race, teams will have to replace the broken parts with like-for-like replacements.
-This is due to the parc fermé rules set in before Friday’s traditional qualifying session – the point at which major changes can no longer be made.
+Apart from the monetary aspect, if a car suffers damage during a Sprint race, teams will have to replace the broken parts with like-for-like replacements.
+This is due to the parc fermé rules set in before Friday’s traditional Qualifying session, the point beyond which major changes can no longer be made.

 How does Parc Fermé work here?

-For safety reasons, teams can change the brake friction material for a new, identical set that would be used earlier during qualifying or sprint qualifying before the main race, while teams are allowed to change brake ducts too.
+For safety reasons, teams can change the brake friction material for a new, identical set that would be used earlier during Qualifying or the Sprint Qualifying event before the main race, while teams are allowed to change brake ducts too.

 The teams have been permitted to make adjustments to the cooling systems of the Power Unit (PU) and the gearbox should the ambient temperature change drastically (a change of 10°C or more recorded by the FIA’s appointed weather service provider).

-However, should a front wing be damaged in sprint qualifying (for example, if a team run out of the latest-specification front wings), they can run a previously used specification without a penalty.
-Previously, a change in specification – be it for a new or old component – would have resulted in a grid penalty.
+However, should a front wing be damaged in a Sprint Qualifying event (for example, if a team run out of the latest-specification front wings), they can run a previously used specification without a penalty.
+Previously, a change in specification—be it for a new or old component—would have resulted in a grid penalty.